Memorial Day marks the beginning of the backyard barbecue and picnic season. Here is a Gourmet Hamburger you may want to try.

 - Rare: Rest your left thumb against your left forefinger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
 That is what raw or rarefeels like.

 - Medium-Rare: Place your left thumb directly over the center of your left forefinger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
 That is what medium-rarefeels like.

 - Medium:Place your left thumb in between your left forefinger and your left middle finger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
-That is what medium feels like.
+That is what the medium feels like.

-- Medium-Well:Place your left thumb directly over the center of you left middle finger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
+- Medium-Well:Place your left thumb directly over the center of your left middle finger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
 That is what medium-well feels like.